MirosBL45/car_hub/README.md

-Car hub app made with Next.js and Typescript
+Car hub application made with Next.js and Typescript